Frequently Asked Questions

 Answers by Jules Flesner, the human behind Vermillion + Co.

-• No. Fool’s Gold is not entirely AI-generated.
+No. Fool’s Gold is not fully AI-generated.

 In 2025, I paused my career in financial tech/software and decided to revisit the collection of song ideas that had been living in my head (and various MacBooks) for decades.
-Recording an entire album the traditional way was out of reach for me financially, so instead I turned to modern composition software I already had on my computer to shape the songs that became Fool’s Gold.
+Recording an entire album the traditional way was out of reach for me financially, so instead I turned to licensed composition software I already had on my computer to shape the songs that became Fool’s Gold.

 Songs created with electronic and digital tools isn’t new.
 Electronic music has been part of the music scene since the 1960s.
 What’s radically different today is the expanding range of software that allows people to experiment more freely with sound.